Kubernetes

 Networking

-The architecture is implemented in a VPC, utilizing both public and private subnets across multiple availability zones.
+The architecture is implemented in a virtual private cloud, utilizing both public and private subnets across multiple availability zones.
 This setup ensures high availability and fault tolerance for all deployed resources.
 The RDS database instance, EFS mount targets, and the EC2 instances are located within the private subnets and ingress to the EC2 is managed through an ALB.

 The required configuration details are outline in off-host execution installation & configuration steps.